-On today’s date in 1928, Canada’s Post Office Department (now Canada Post) released an eight-cent King George V stamp (Scott #154) as part of its Scroll issue.
+On today’s date in 1928, Canada’s Post Office Department (now Canada Post) released an eight-cent stamp (Scott #154) as part of its King George V “Scroll” issue.

-The stamp’s frame was engraved by Silas Robert Allen, and the portrait was engraved by Robert Savage based on a photograph of King George V by Lafayette Portrait Studios.
+The stamp’s frame was engraved by Silas Robert Allen while the portrait was engraved by Robert Savage based on a photograph of King George V by Lafayette Portrait Studios.

 Originally engraved for the Dominion of Canada $1 note, the portrait was re-engraved in a smaller size for the new issue of postage stamps.